Edo period: Sakoku

-All Japanese subjects were ordered to register at a Buddhist or Shinto temple.
+All Japanese subjects were ordered to register at a Buddhist or Shinto temple under the danka system.
 The Dutch and Chinese were restricted, respectively, to Dejima and to a special quarter in Nagasaki.
-Besides small trade of some outer daimyo with Korea and the Ryukyu Islands, to the southwest of Japan's main islands, by 1641, foreign contacts were limited by the policy of sakoku to Nagasaki.
+Besides limited trade by some outer daimyō with Korea and the Ryukyu Islands to the southwest of Japan’s main islands, foreign contact was, by 1641, restricted to Nagasaki under the policy of sakoku.